-Placement Exams & Information for
+Placement Assessment & Information for

 Every student wishing to enroll in the School of Music (SOM) must have an audition (Music Majors, Music Minors, Lessons Only, Scholarships) or orientation (Music Industry) and be accepted by faculty.